 Grand Rapids, MI, 8.3% ABV

-“When I’m looking for something bigger, darker, thicker and deeper for the fall beer season, one of my favorites is Founders’ Breakfast Stout,” says Cameron Read, director of beverages and brewer at Edmund’s Oast in Charleston, South Carolina.
+“When I’m looking for something bigger, darker, thicker and deeper for the fall beer season, one of my favorites is Founders’ Breakfast Stout,” says Cameron Read, brewing director at Edmund’s Oast in Charleston, South Carolina.
 At 8.3% ABV, this brew packs a punch with two types of coffee and imported chocolate.
 It also has a luxurious mouthfeel thanks to an abundance of flaked oats.
 “With just the right balance of bitter roasted flavors and sweet malty goodness, it’s hard not think about opening another bottle as the last few drops are drained whatever lace stained glass was lucky enough to receive a pour of this full bodied temptress,” Read says.
-Watch for this year’s batch to land in early October.

 Dexter, MI 6.1% ABV

 The Michigan brewery calls this Fall Saison a beer worth contemplating, and Katherine Kyle, general manager of Blind Tiger Ale House in NYC agrees.
 “It’s lusty malts complemented by light spice and chestnuts finishes dry in a delightfully sour fashion.
 It points towards the deeper beers of the winter while still grabbing at what’s left of the sun.
 The perfect beer for fall.”

 Chico, CA and Mills River, NC, 6.8% ABV